I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

 There's a patch of black behind the ear at its base too.
 This is another little detail of realism that varies per cat, but it's usually there fading to the light area at the middle of the head and base of the neck.

 A cat's eyebrows have whiskers too.
 Look at the lovely curve they make springing out of his skin.
-These are the whiskers that help keep him from bumping his head on things if he lifts it.
-Ear fluffs may also stick out depending on the angle he has his ears.
+Ear fluffs may also stick out, depending on the angle he has his ears.
 Some of those are like whiskers.
 But the main whiskers are eyebrow whiskers and the ones on the muzzle.

 Always, in any animal drawing, I'll say it again, follow the direction of the hair flow.

 Whether you use loose, sketching strokes as I did or draw with meticulous pen shading, it helps to be aware of the direction of the fur at all points.
 Draw fur as clumps and passages, don't try to do each hair.
 Even on whiskers, three or four stand for a dozen or two.
 The mind fills in the rest of them easily.

 I hope you've enjoyed this cat profile tutorial.
 Try it at home—especially with the cat you know the best, the one that's probably shedding on your clothes right now.
 Ari purrs and sheds his infamous Cat Hairs of Inspiration on you!

 Lesley on August 10, 2016: